COMMA: Coordinate-aware Modulated Mamba Network for 3D Dispersed Vessel Segmentation: Results

-We provide 3D visualization results for an intuitive evaluation in \cref{fig: visu_CT}.
-In the KiPA dataset example, baseline models generate varying levels of artifacts, whereas COMMA produces fewer artifacts.
-Similar findings are observed in the PARSE dataset, where the segmentation masks from MDNet and SegMamba contain fewer artifacts but lack the richness of vessel details achieved by COMMA.
-Slice-view visualizations are presented in \cref{fig: visu_MRI}.
-COMMA demonstrates superior performance in preserving vessel structure continuity.
-COMMA achieves a more continuous vessel structure compared with top-performing baselines.
+We present 3D visualization results for an intuitive evaluation in \cref{fig: visu_CT}.
+In the KiPA dataset example, baseline models generate varying levels of artifacts, while COMMA produces significantly fewer artifacts.
+These artifacts, appearing as vascular-like structures outside the target region, are highlighted by the red arrows, with the green arrows indicating the intended target regions.
+The artifacts are likely due to the absence of spatial relationship modeling in the baseline methods, which increases the likelihood of erroneously segmenting vessels outside the target area.
+This observation underscores the advantage of our method, which effectively minimizes such false-positive regions by leveraging spatial context and better capturing the anatomical structures within the target region.
+A similar trend is observed in the PARSE dataset, where segmentation masks from MDNet and SegMamba contain fewer artifacts but lack the level of vessel detail achieved by COMMA.
+Slice-view visualizations are provided in \cref{fig: visu_MRI}, where COMMA demonstrates superior performance in preserving vessel structure continuity.
+COMMA consistently achieves more continuous vessel structures compared to the top-performing baselines.